pizarro84/sql-challenge/README.md

 ## Epiloge

-Apparently this was a very informative April Fool's Joke:
+Apparently this was a very informative April Fool's prank:
 ![aprilfools](images/epilogue.png)